mananahmed/syllabi/southasia_historiography.md

 *	Guha, Ranajit.
 “Not at Home in Empire.” *Critical Inquiry* 23, no. 3 (1997): 482–93.

 ### January 26: The Question of Collaboration
 *	Anil Seal. *The Emergence of Indian Nationalism: Competition and Collaboration in the Later Nineteenth Century*.
-Cambridge: Cambridge University Press, 1971. [chps 1, 4, 7, 8 & Appendices]
+Cambridge: Cambridge University Press, 1971. [chp 1, 4, 7, 8 & Appendices]
 *	Washbrook, David.
 “Country Politics: Madras 1880 to 1930.” *Modern Asian Studies* 7, no. 3 (1973): 475–531
 *	Bayly, C. A. “Knowing the Country: Empire and Information in India.” *Modern Asian Studies* 27, no. 1 (1993): 3-43.